dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-store-ttl.md

 ## Introduction

 Dapr enables per state set request time-to-live (TTL).
-This means that applications can set time-to-live per state stored, and these states cannot be retrieved after expiration.
+This means that applications can set TTL per state stored, and these states cannot be retrieved after expiration.

 Only a subset of Dapr [state store components]({{< ref supported-state-stores >}}) are compatible with state TTL.
-For supported state stores simply set the `ttlInSeconds` metadata when publishing a message.
+For supported state stores, simply set the `ttlInSeconds` metadata when publishing a message.
 Other state stores will ignore this value.

 Some state stores can specify a default expiration on a per-table/container basis.
-Please refer to the official documentation of these state stores to utilize this feature of desired.
-Dapr support per-state TTLs for supported state stores.
+Refer to the official documentation of these state stores to utilize this feature.

 ## Native state TTL support

-When state time-to-live has native support in the state store component, Dapr simply forwards the time-to-live configuration without adding any extra logic, keeping predictable behavior.
+When state TTL has native support in the state store component, Dapr simply forwards the TTL configuration without adding any extra logic, maintaining predictable behavior.
 This is helpful when the expired state is handled differently by the component.

-When a TTL is not specified the default behavior of the state store is retained.
+When a TTL is not specified, the default behavior of the state store is retained.

 ## Persisting state (ignoring an existing TTL)